Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Ion Trapping and Motion

-Equation~\eqref{eq_omega} is a central relation in ion trap design, as it explicitly connects the trap frequency to all the relevant physical parameters.
-In particular, the secular frequency is directly proportional to the ion’s charge-to-mass ratio, linearly proportional to the applied rf voltage $V_{\rm rf}$, and inversely proportional to the rf drive frequency $\omega_{\rm rf}$.
-The third ratio in Eq.~\eqref{eq_omega} accounts for the trap geometry through the ion-electrode distance and the scaling factor $\kappa'_r$.
-In quantum simulation experiments, larger radial secular frequencies offer several advantages: they allow for storing longer linear ion crystals, facilitate Doppler and ground-state cooling \cite{Monroe1995}, and typically reduce the heating rate of the motional degrees of freedom (see also Section~\ref{sec_Motion}), which typically scales as $\omega^{-2}$\cite{Brownnutt2015}.
 The most direct way to increase the trap frequency is to raise the applied rf voltage, but this has both physical and practical limitations.
-Simply applying higher voltage will increase the micromotion amplitude $q_x$ (see Eq. \eqref{eq_qx} and Fig.~\ref{fig:2}a,c).
-As explained in Section \ref{sec_laser-ion_interactions}, a larger micromotion decreases the laser-ion interaction.
-Furthermore, the Mathieu equations define a stability region (see Fig.~\ref{fig:2}b) in the $(a_x,q_x)$ plane, and, in the case of a linear Paul trap, for $q_x\gtrsim 0.9$, the ion motion will not be confined as the solution will be exponentially diverging (see Fig.~\ref{fig:2}d).
+Simply applying higher voltage will increase the micromotion amplitude $q_x$ (see Eq.~\eqref{eq_qx} and Fig.~\ref{fig:2}a,c).
+As explained in Section~\ref{sec_laser-ion_interactions}, a larger micromotion decreases the laser-ion interaction.
+Furthermore, the Mathieu equations define a stability region (see Fig.~\ref{fig:2}b) in the $(a_x,q_x)$ plane, and, in the case of a linear Paul trap, for $q_x\gtrsim 0.9$, the ion motion will not be confined as the solution will exponentially diverge (see Fig.~\ref{fig:2}d).
 Achieving a large trap frequency $\omega$ with a small micromotion amplitude $q_x$ implies using both high voltages and rf frequencies, which are limited by the maximum amount of power that can be safely applied to the trap and the other electrical components of the system.
-It is worth noting that the power dissipated on the trap is $P_{\rm diss}= R_t C_t^2 \omega_{\rm rf}^2 V_{\rm rf}^2$/2 \cite{Stick2006}, where $R_t$ and $C_t$ are the trap resistance and capacitance, respectively.
+Since in most cases of interest the loss tangent of the substrate is negligible, the power dissipated on the trap can be estimated by calculating the ohmic contribution as $P_{\rm diss}= R_t C^2 \omega_{\rm rf}^2 V_{\rm rf}^2$/2~\cite{Stick2006}, where $R_t$ and $C$ are the effective series resistance of the electrodes and the net capacitance of the trap’s RF circuit, respectively.
 Hence, the operating voltage and frequency are usually the result of a trade-off between obtaining large trap frequencies and small micromotion amplitudes and limiting the total power supplied to the trap and the other electrical components, such as the feedthroughs and connection cables.